The authors of these tools are working together closely to help make them into a coherent solution to a wide range of Python visualization problems.

 Grants EP/F500385/1 and BB/F529254/1 to the University of Edinburgh Doctoral Training Centre in Neuroinformatics and Computational Neuroscience from the UK Engineering and Physical Sciences Research Council, Biotechnology and Biological Sciences Research Council, and Medical Research Council, supporting the initial development of the HoloViews library.

-Contracts to Continuum Analytics, Inc. supporting the initial development of GeoViews (from the UK Met Office), Datashader and Colorcet (from In-Q-Tel), and Panel (from the US Army Corps of Engineers ERDC).
+Contracts to Anaconda, Inc. supporting the initial development of GeoViews (from the UK Met Office), Datashader and Colorcet (from DARPA and In-Q-Tel), and Panel (from the US Army Corps of Engineers ERDC).

-Contracts to Anaconda, Inc. from many other government agencies and corporations, contributing to the maintenance and development of all the HoloViz libraries.
+Contracts to Anaconda, Inc. from Blackstone, Inc. supporting Panel, and from many other government agencies and corporations contributing to the maintenance and development of all the HoloViz libraries.